chef-boneyard/chef-rfc/rfc0001-resource-guard.md

 well use the generic script or execute resources if knowledge of the best way to a given interpreter cannot be contained in the resource.

-So the the addition of the `guard_interpreter` attribute as adopted via this RFC lets users choose to adopt a more natural way of expressing idempotence that lets you embed shell-specific expressions in the clean Chef DSL without all of the awkwardness and corner
+So the addition of the `guard_interpreter` attribute as adopted via this RFC lets users choose to adopt a more natural way of expressing idempotence that lets you embed shell-specific expressions in the clean Chef DSL without all of the awkwardness and corner